qri-io/website-refresh/content/docs/getting-started/qri-cli-quickstart.md

 ## Publish to Qri Cloud

 <InfoBlock type='warning'>
   Qri Cloud is currently in alpha status and is experimental.
 All data on Qri Cloud is public.
-Be careful when publishing your dataset.
+Be careful when publishing your datasets.
 </InfoBlock>